wandi-techconsult/wandi-techconsult/README.md

 <!--# 👋 Hi, I’m **Wandi Ngema**-->
-# A proud South African professional born in the Zulu Kingdom 🇿🇦🛡️.

 Tech savvy and results-driven business development professional with 3+ years of experience in B2B and technology sales.
 Strong focus on outbound prospecting, new logo acquisition, and generating net-new pipeline through consultative engagement.
 Experienced in global cross-functional collaboration and building strategic relationships with stakeholders to drive revenue growth.